Track Your Request Call to vidhikarya care phone number+917604047602

 Labour Law on Terminating Employment

 People often assume that a private employer can terminate an employee without assigning any reasons for the termination from the job and the employee can only remain helpless.
 However, regardless of the private or public sector, employees enjoy some basic rights.
 The Industrial Disputes Act, 1947 terms termination of employment in India as ‘retrenchment’.
 It is defined as “termination of service of a workman by an employer for any reason whatsoever, otherwise than as a punishment inflicted by way of disciplinary action” under section 2(oo) of the Act.
 Exceptions include retirement age, voluntary retirement, contractual projects and prolonged illness of the employee.
-The Indian labour law on employment termination lays some rights and duties of both the parties, i.e. the employer firing from job and the employees being fired.
+The Indian labour law on employment termination lays some rights and duties of both the parties, i.e. the employer firing from the job and the employees being fired.

 Difference from Lay-Off

-Thanks to big companies, lay off has become a household term where there is a question over job security.
+Thanks to big companies, lay off has become a household term where there is a question about job security.
 In legal terms, laying off can be understood as the failure, refusal, or inability of an employer to provide employment to a workman whose name is included in the muster roll.
 The term muster roll used here under the Industrial Disputes Act, 1947 can be understood as the official list of workers in a factory/ workplace.
-Hence, layoff can be understood as the inability of the employer to keep the employee because of scarcity of raw material, mechanical or other procedural glitch or a natural calamity, etc. which is disturbing the usual work.
+Hence, a layoff can be understood as the inability of the employer to keep the employee because of a scarcity of raw material, mechanical or other procedural glitch or a natural calamity, etc. which is disturbing the usual work.
 The inability of the employer leading to employees’ layoff should be justified, in good faith and not a malicious intention.
-As per the Indian labour law termination of employment rules, subject to certain conditions being fulfilled including minimum of one year of continuous service by the employee, laid off employees have the right to be paid 50% of their basic salary + dearness allowances.
+As per the Indian labour law termination of employment rules, subject to certain conditions being fulfilled including a minimum of one year of continuous service by the employee, laid off employees have the right to be paid 50% of their basic salary + dearness allowances.
 In case the situation does not improve and the employee has to be retrenched, the Indian labour law applies and the employee has to be compensated accordingly.

 What is Wrongful Termination of Employee?

 The labour law on termination of employment lays that employment should continue unless there are some reasons to terminate the same.
 Such termination also needs to be proceeded with by following certain rules and regulations.
-Given below are the rights entitled to the employees in case of employment termination, which, if not followed, may result in retrenchment being declared as null and void, i.e. ineffective as per law.
+Given below are the rights entitled to the employees in case of employment termination, which, if not followed, may result in retrenchment being declared null and void, i.e. ineffective as per law.

 Rights of Employees in India